 Features include thermal windows, a fan, and a porcelain toilet.
 You can upgrade your camper with additions like an air conditioner, rearview camera, or solar setup.

 Bigfoot camper 2500 series provides models for both long and short bed trucks.
 Choose among the 9.4 and 9.6 in both short and long box, and the 10.4 and 10.6E models.
 The 2500 series features R8 1.5-inch high-density EPS insulation and a 30,000 BTU furnace perfect for those chilly nights.

 Many great features come standard, such as electric jacks, rear door awnings, microwaves, and living room skylights.
 Some great upgraded options available include a rear backup camera, exterior speakers, and a solar setup.

 Psst!
 We have a 20-year-old 3000 Bigfoot truck camper that we recently renovated!

 Bigfoot offers more than truck campers.
 The company also offers a travel trailer line perfect for those who want a towable option.
 Each Bigfoot travel trailer features a lightweight two-piece fiberglass exterior and high-density insulation.
 In addition, thermal pane windows make for a great all-season unit.

-Enjoy standard features such as porcelain toilets, spring-filled mattresses, day and nightshades, skylights, and deluxe fabrics.
-There are also Fantastic Fans, dual propane tanks with auto changeover, a black tank rinse, and enclosed heated water tanks.
+Enjoy standard features such as porcelain toilets, day and night shades, skylights, and deluxe fabrics.
+There are also Fantastic Fans, dual propane tanks with auto switch, a black tank rinse, and enclosed heated water tanks.

-If the standard features aren’t enough for you, you can upgrade to solar energy, an air conditioner, and an awning, among other things.
+If the standard features aren’t enough for you, you can add upgrades.
+Solar panels, an air conditioner, and an awning are available, among other things.